 |Cucumber||Cilantro||Carrots||Celery leaves Beans|

 Hello Threshing Table Farm Members!

-Our friend Phil has raspberries available for picking.
-If you are interested in picking raspberries at his farm (located just outside of New Richmond) please give him a call at: 715-781-5861.
+Phil’s fall raspberries are here and he is open for u-pick.
+Please call him at: 715-781-5861.
 The cost is $2 a pint.
 If you’d like to order some pre-picked berries, please let me know.
 They are $4 a pint and we will fill orders as we can.
-So you could get an order filled this week or next.
 E-mail me your order and send me a check,